pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :proptype execute: bool
    :options execute: false, true, default=true

-   :property weight: The method how the fluxes in each dither position is being weighted before combination.
+   :property weight: The method how the fluxes in each dither position sre weighted.
 For more details we refer to
                      the `MUSE data reduction pipeline`_ handbook.
    :proptype weight: string
    :options weight: 'exptime', 'fwhm', 'none', default=exptime